-Most long wood veneers are shipped rolled up.
-It's best to slowly and carefully unroll the veneer and store it flat.
-Ideally, you should place a board and weight on top of the veneer to minimize changes in moisture content and prevent color fading caused by exposure to UV rays from sun and fluorescent light.
+Long wood veneers are typically shipped rolled up.
+Once they arrive, it's best to slowly and carefully unroll the veneer and then store it flat.
+Ideally a board and weight should be placed on top of the veneer to minimize changes in moisture content and prevent color fading caused by exposure to UV rays from sun and fluorescent light.

 Some veneers will arrive with tape on the ends to prevent splitting during transit.
 To remove the tape without splitting the veneer, pull it off in the direction of the grain.
 If you pull it across the grain, it may tear the veneer or further tear any existing splits.
 Some companies recommend that you leave the tape on the veneer until you are ready to use it.
 I don't recommend this practice because some veneers are capable of expanding and contracting with even the slightest change in humidity.
 This is especially true of flat cut veneer.
 The tape can cause the veneer to buckle when it tries to expand or split when it tries to contract.
 If your veneer has a split, you can prevent it from advancing by place small pieces of blue tape (or standard veneer tape) along the length of the split.
 This will allow the wood cells to shrink and expand each season without stressing the entire width of the veneer.